dart-archive/dart-samples/recipes/src/core/strings.md

 ### Discussion

-For characters that fit into 16 bites, the code unit length is the same as the rune length:
+For characters that fit into 16 bits, the code unit length is the same as the rune length:

     var hearts = '\u2661'; // ♡